chriseidhof/functional-swift-conf-2015/source/index.html.markdown

 ## Tickets

-You can register for a ticket [here](https://ti.to/functionalswiftconf/functional-swift-2015).
-Tickets are limited.
-If you cannot make it, please be so kind to cancel your ticket so we can free your spot to people on the waiting list.
+Tickets are already sold out.
+However, you can register for the waiting list [here](https://ti.to/functionalswiftconf/functional-swift-2015/with/nqfgael2m3m).
+If you already have a ticket, but cannot make it, please be so kind to cancel your ticket so we can free your spot to people on the waiting list.

 ## Inclusivity Policy